-Ferroglobe's operating performance is highly correlated to sales prices, which are influenced by several different factors that vary across Ferroglobe's segments.
+Ferroglobe's operating performance is highly correlated to market prices and cost to serve, in a global competitive environment.
+In particular, segment performance in 2020 and respective participation was largely affected by the second quarter destruction in demand driven by COVID-19.
+Market prices are influenced by several different factors that vary across Ferroglobe's segments.